jrouwe/JoltPhysics/Docs/Architecture.md

 Note that when you work with interface of [BroadPhaseQuery](@ref BroadPhaseQuery), [NarrowPhaseQuery](@ref NarrowPhaseQuery) or [TransformedShape](@ref TransformedShape) this transformation is done for you.

+### Scaling Shapes {#scaling-shapes}

+Shapes can be scaled using the [ScaledShape](@ref ScaledShape) class.
+You can scale a shape like:

+	JPH::RefConst<Shape> my_scaled_shape = new JPH::ScaledShape(my_non_scaled_shape, JPH::Vec3(x_scale, y_scale, z_scale));

+Not all scales are valid for every shape.
+Use Shape::IsValidScale to check if a scale is valid for a particular shape (the documentation for this function also lists the rules for all shape types).

+A safer way of scaling shapes is provided by the Shape::ScaleShape function:

+	JPH::Shape::ShapeResult my_scaled_shape = my_non_scaled_shape->ScaleShape(JPH::Vec3(x_scale, y_scale, z_scale));

+This function will check if a scale is valid for a particular shape and if a scale is not valid, it will produce the closest scale that is valid.
+For example, if you scale a CompoundShape that has rotated sub shapes, a non-uniform scale would cause shearing.
+In that case the Shape::ScaleShape function will create a new compound shape and scale the sub shapes (losing the shear) rather than creating a ScaledShape around the entire CompoundShape.

+Updating scaling after a body is created is also possible, but should be done with care.
+Imagine a sphere in a pipe, scaling the sphere so that it becomes bigger than the pipe creates an impossible situation as there is no way to resolve the collision anymore.
+Please take a look at the [DynamicScaledShape](https://github.com/jrouwe/JoltPhysics/blob/master/Samples/Tests/ScaledShapes/DynamicScaledShape.cpp) demo.
+The reason that no ScaledShape::SetScale function exists is to ensure thread safety when collision queries are being executed while shapes are modified.

+Note that there are many functions that take a scale in Jolt (e.g. CollisionDispatch::sCollideShapeVsShape), usually the shape is scaled relative to its center of mass.
+The Shape::ScaleShape function scales the shape relative to the origin of the shape.

 ### Creating Custom Shapes {#creating-custom-shapes}

 If the defined Shape classes are not sufficient, or if your application can make a more efficient implementation because it has specific domain knowledge, it is possible to create a custom collision shape: